Jenni Rose,

 University of Manchester.

-Jenni qualified as an Accountant with the ICAEW when working in Audit with KPMG in 2008.
-The main focus of her teaching is in auditing, financial reporting and financial statement analysis, as well as on the MBA at the University.
-Much of the strength of her teaching come from developing innovative and creative teaching and learning techniques to increase student engagement includuing using the flipped classroom approach and researching efficient teaching excellence.
+The main focus of Jenni’s teaching is in auditing, financial reporting and financial statement analysis, as well as on the MBA at the University of Manchester.
+Much of the strength of her teaching comes from developing innovative and creative teaching and learning techniques to increase student engagement, including using the flipped classroom approach and researching efficient teaching excellence.

 Profile page on University of Manchester website.